Bhopal: Geography

-Bhopal has an average elevation of 500 metres (1401 ft) and is located in the central part of India, just north of the upper limit of the Vindhya mountain ranges.
+Bhopal has an average elevation of 500 metres (1,401 ft) and is located in the central part of India, just north of the upper limit of the Vindhya mountain ranges.
 Located on the Malwa plateau, it is higher than the north Indian plains and the land rises towards the Vindhya Range to the south.
 The city has uneven elevation and has small hills within its boundaries.
-The prominent hills in Bhopal are the Idgah and Shyamala hills in the northern region, together with the Katara hills in the southern region.
-There are two lakes namely upper lake and lower lake.
-The Upper Lake has a surface area of 36 km2 and catchment area of 361 km2 while the Lower Lake has a surface area of 1.29 km2 and catchment area of 9.6 km2.
+The prominent hills in Bhopal are the Idgah, Arera and Shyamala hills in the northern region, together with the Katara hills in the southern region.
+There are 17 lakes and 5 reservoirs biggest of them are upper lake (Bada Talab) and lower lake.
+The Upper Lake was built in the 11th century and has a surface area of 36 km2 and catchment area of 361 km2 while the Lower Lake has a surface area of 1.29 km2 and catchment area of 9.6 km2.
 Recently, Bhopal Municipal Corporation came with a resolution to involve local citizens in cleaning, conserving and maintaining the lakes.
-Bhopal city is divided into two parts where one part which is near the VIP and lake is Old Bhopal (north) and the other, New Bhopal (south), where malls are mainly situated.
+Bhopal city is divided into two parts where one part which is near the VIP road and lake is Old Bhopal (north) and the other, New Bhopal (south), where malls are mainly situated.
 List of pin codes from Bhopal is 462001 to 462050 which comes under Bhopal postal division (Bhopal Region).

 Climate

-Bhopal has a humid subtropical climate, with cool, dry winters, a hot summer and a humid monsoon season.
-Summers start in late March and go on until mid-June, the average temperature being around 30 °C (86 °F), with the peak of summer in May, when the highs regularly exceed 40 °C (104 °F) Extreme high in May was 46.7 °C on 19 May 2016 and in June it was 45.9 °C on 7 June 2019.
+Bhopal has a humid subtropical climate (Cwa), with cool, dry winters, a hot summer and a humid monsoon season.
+Summers start in late March and go on until mid-June, the average temperature being around 30 °C (86 °F), with the peak of summer in May, when the highs regularly exceed 40 °C (104 °F).
+Extreme high in May was 46.7 °C on 19 May 2016, and in June, it was 45.9 °C on 7 June 2019.
 The monsoon starts in late June and ends in late September.
 These months see about 40 inches (1020 mm) of precipitation, frequent thunderstorms and flooding.
 The average temperature is around 25 °C (77 °F) and the humidity is quite high.
 Temperatures rise again up to early November when winter starts, which lasts up to early March.
-Winters in Bhopal are cool, and not very much comfortable like summers, with average daily temperatures around 16 °C (61 °F).
+Winters in Bhopal are cool, and not very much comfortable like summers, with average daily temperatures around 18 °C (64 °F).
 The winter peaks in January when temperatures may drop close to freezing on some nights.
-Lowest temperature ever recorded was 0.3 °C. Total annual rainfall is about 1146 mm (46 inches).
+Lowest temperature ever recorded was 0.6 °C. Total annual rainfall is about 1101 mm (43.35 inches).